 Good quality at a moderate price.
 Heats up quickly and cooks evenly.
 Lights well.
 Easy to assemble.
 Stainless steel side shelves add extra space.

 While not difficult, the assembly can be a bit lengthy, and you may need an extra pair of hands at times.
-Some reports of grills missing screws and other components.

 Very attractive grill.
 Easy to use.
 Lightweight and rolls smoothly.
 Assembly is fairly simple but a little time consuming.
 Heats up quickly and cleans well.